jaketae/scrape-exchange/README.md

 ## Motivation

-The website sporadically offers sales on many items---in most cases without prior notice---which is why it is often difficult for people to purchase items that they want at the cheapest price possible.
-When people hear about ongoing sales, they often realize that the sale has already expired, and that they are late to the game.
+The Exchange often holds bulk sales on multiple items without prior notice, making it difficult for people to purchase items at their cheapest price points.
+When people hear about ongoing sales and browse the website, they often realize to their dismay that the sale has already expired.

 ## Functionality